junokili/tuktuktours/README.md

 - **Responsiveness**

 - **Language Validation**
+The HTML was validated through W3C HTML Validation Service (https://validator.w3.org/nu/).
+A significant number of errors are thrown up, however these are due to the templating language.
+Some additional errors were noted e.g.
-Validator thorws up errors due to templating languages Thinks h1 in checkout page is blank, but this contains the icon with the loading spinner Throws up stray tag errors for the table in the basket, but all of these are paired.
-It could not process the html beyond {% for tour in basket_not_empty %} so I had to validate this page in two chunks Includes e.g. navbars throw up errors, due to not having a body element
+The validator sees an h1 element in the checkout page is blank, but this acutlly only contains the icon with the loading spinner The validator also threw upstray tag errors for the table in the basket, but all of these are paired.
+It could not process the html beyond {% for tour in basket_not_empty %} so I had to validate this page in two chunks Also the includes e.g. navbars throw up errors, due to not having body elements.

-Apparent undefined variables in javascript for contact us, but these are defined in external files
+The CSS was validated with no reported errors through W3C CSS Validation Service (https://jigsaw.w3.org/css-validator/).

+The JavaScript files were validated through JSHint (https://jshint.com/) with the only errors being the use of functionality only with ES6 (for which a comment was added) and apparent unused functions, however these are all invoked within other functions or button clicks, likewise the apparent undefined variables are all defined and utilised.

+The Python code was validated through PEP8 Online (http://pep8online.com/) with the only errors being a handful of "line too long" errors in e.g. calculations.

 - **Testing of app functions**